Personal data

 - Where processing is necessary for statutory purposes (Schedule 8, section 1, DPA 2018)

-- Where processing is necessary to establish, carry out or defend legal claims (Schedule 8, section 6, DPA 2018)
+- Where processing is necessary to safeguard children or people who are at risk (Schedule 8, section 4, DPA 2018)

 - Where processing is necessary to prevent fraud (Schedule 8, section 8, DPA 2018)